varunlakshmanan11/Design-and-Simulation-of-LQR-and-LQG-Controllers-for-a-nonlinear-system/README.md

-## ENPM - 667 Control of Robotics Systems Final Project

-Design and Simulation of LQR and LQG Controllers for a nonlinear system
+## Design and Simulation of LQR and LQG Controllers for a nonlinear system

 This is a group project of 3 Members where we designed and implemented LQR and LQG controllers for a non-linear system as part of our final project for the course ENPM - 667 Control of Robotics systems.